 You’ve Got to Have a System

 Your days are busy and often unpredictable.
-But not making it a priority to consistently post to social media can be detrimental to your business.
+However, not making it a priority to consistently post to social media can be detrimental to your business.

 The answer is a social media content calendar.
 Because, with one you will:

-- have an efficient process that will keep you posting on a consistent basis
+- firstly, have an efficient process that will keep you posting on a consistent basis

-- save time and the stress of trying to figure out what to post
+- secondly, save time and the stress of trying to figure out what to post

-- consistently show that you’re active in the community
+- fourthly, consistently show that you’re active in the community, and

-- stay top of mind with your sphere and their friend and family
+- lastly, you’ll stay top of mind with your sphere and their friends and family

 Next, let’s talk about how you can create one.